madhums/khabar/README.md

 ## Environment variables

+We use environment variables to fetch the keys and secrets.

+#### Push notifications

 We use [parse](https://www.parse.com/) to send push notifications.
 When you are sending out a notification using the [`POST /notifications`](#send-notification) api call, it looks for certain environment variables.
 These env variables are based on the categories (`app_name`s) you are using in the `topics_available` collection.

 For example: You have an event (ident) `log_incoming` configured for the category (app_name) `myapp` in the `topics_available` collection.
 Now, when you make a call to `POST /notifications`, it looks for `PARSE_myapp_API_KEY` and `PARSE_myapp_APP_ID` enviroment variables and uses them to send the push notifications.